Regulators close New York's Signature bank, say depositors will be made whole | MarketScreener

 respond to a request for comment.

-The bank's failure followed Silicon Valley Bank's Friday
+Signature's failure followed Silicon Valley Bank's Friday

 shutdown, the largest failure since Washington Mutual went bust